 For many years I owned a small boat which gave me hours of fun on the water, but there are a few critical rules that have to be obeyed.
 One of those rules is that you MUST install the drain plug before putting your boat in the water.
 It’s a lot cheaper to go for a swim intentionally, rather than unexpectedly in order to retrieve your new boat.

 Everyone knows that rules are there for our protection.
-But sometimes, whether accidentally or on purpose, the rules get bypassed.
-Circuit board designs also have rules that need to be followed.
+But sometimes, whether accidentally or on purpose, the rules get bypassed. board designs also have rules that need to be followed.
 Fortunately, modern PCB design software is teaming up with Design Rule Checking routines, or DRC’s.
 Now, we as designers just need to use them.

 Rules are there to help keep designs from sinking.

-No matter the size and complexity of your circuit board design, it should be subjected to design rule checking.
+No matter the size and complexity of your board design, it should be subjected to design rule checking.
 Some argue that certain designs are too simple to invest time on DRC’s.
 However, even the simplest designs can cause big problems from unexpected design violations that slip through the cracks.
-DRC’s ensure that the designs’ integrity is good before it is sent off for manufacturing.
-Circuit board design DRC’s change from tool-to-tool in name and description, so here are some of the more common elements that board design software should check your layouts for:
+DRC’s ensure that the designs’ integrity is good before it is sent off for manufacturing. board design DRC’s change from tool-to-tool in name and description, so here are some of the more elements that board design software should check your layouts for: